theogbrand/multimodal-reasoning-PRM-finetuning/slides.md

 layout: default
 ---

-# Purpose
+# Research Motivation

-1. Crowdsource ideas and solutions to finetuning computer use agents for flexible personal use
+1. Understand mechanics of finetuning computer use agents for flexible use cases

-2. Share one potential solution emerging from frontier research - reinforcement learning approach using reward models

-3. Invite collaboration for those actively looking to improve their computer use agents
+2. Explore emerging solutions in reinforcement learning, test-time scaling and small model finetuning

 ---
 layout: default